 BX – Blackstone Group

-Blackstone is a publicly owned investment manager that manages money, etfs, funds and provides financial advice to its clients.
-It’s a huge company with market cap >40B$.
+Blackstone is a publicly owned investment manager that manages money, ETFs, funds and provides financial advice to its clients.
+It’s a massive company with a market cap of >40B$.

-I started my position at 18-July 2014, when the stock appeared on my dividend capture screen.
-Later, I decided that I don’t want to sell the stock so I rolled the call out of the money to avoid being assigned.
-Soon after the stock crushed more than 25%.
-These are the trades I did on BX so far:
+I started my position on 18-July 2014 when the stock appeared on my dividend capture screen.
+Later, I decided that I don’t want to sell the stock, so I rolled the call out of the money to avoid being assigned.
+Soon after, the stock crashed more than 25%;

 - Entered the position with ITM covered call for a week (tried to capture the dividend a week later)

-- Soon after the dividend the stock plummeted.
+- Soon after the dividend, the stock plummeted.
 I started selling OTM calls.
-You can see that from starting cost basis of 35.3 in July, with dividends and selling calls I managed to decrease my cost basis to $31.51 in Jan 2015 – a 11% decrease in 6 months.
+You can see that from beginning at a cost basis of 35.3 in July, with dividends and selling calls; I managed to decrease my cost basis to $31.51 in Jan 2015 – an 11% decrease in 6 months.

 - Even though my trades weren’t perfect, you can see that selling covered calls managed to increase my profits compared with plain-vanilla stock position (and will the same risk).